, This Week's Question: All my competitors do the same thing. How do I convince my customers they should buy from me?

 Here's your homework:

-Right below this video is a sign-up link and I hope to see you there.
 If you have other questions about marketing, please leave a comment below and we're happy to shoot a video just on your question.
+Or just give our marketing company in nearby Lancaster, PA a call.
 And don't forget to like and subscribe!